dkobak/excess-mortality/README.md

 Analysis code: [`all-countries.ipynb`](https://github.com/dkobak/excess-mortality/blob/main/all-countries.ipynb) (can be [run in Colab](https://colab.research.google.com/github/dkobak/excess-mortality/blob/main/all-countries.ipynb)).

 The data are sourced from the [World Mortality Dataset](https://github.com/akarlinsky/world_mortality).
-Excess mortality is computed relative to the baseline obtained using linear extrapolation of the 2015–19 trend.
-In each subplot in the figure below, gray lines are 2015–19, black line is baseline for 2020, red line is 2020, blue line is 2021.
-Countries are sorted by the % increase over the baseline.
+Excess mortality is computed relative to the baseline obtained using linear extrapolation of the 2015–19 trend (different baselines for 2020, 2021, and 2022).
+In each subplot in the figure below, gray lines are 2015–19, black line is baseline for 2020, red line is 2020, blue line is 2021, orange line is 2022.
+Countries are sorted by the total excess mortality as % of the 2020 baseline.

 Red number: excess mortality starting from the first officially reported Covid-19 death.<br>
-Gray number: excess mortality as a % of the annual baseline deaths.<br>
+Gray number: excess mortality as a % of the annual (2020) baseline deaths.<br>
 Black number: excess mortality per 100,000 population.<br>
 Blue number: ratio to the daily reported Covid-19 deaths over the same period (sourced from WHO).